 With interpersonal group therapy, the content covered in each therapy session is secondary.
 Instead, the group leader observes how each group member is behaving and socializing in the present and how their past impacts their present.

-Phoenix Rising Recovery in Palm Springs, California, provides the quality treatment and environment you need to build stable sobriety for long-lasting recovery.
-This treatment includes a wide range of educational, support, and therapy programs, such as:
+Phoenix Rising Recovery in Palm Springs, CA provides quality treatment and a secure environment to help you build stable sobriety and long-lasting recovery.
+Our programs include a wide range of support, education, and therapeutic modalities.